waqaskanju/to-do-list/README.md

 # Sample Repo

-This Repo is for creating a todolist.
+This is a simple Reposatory is for creating a todolist.

 ## Built With